 Pregnant during the winter months?
-As your belly grows, find ways to adjust to the cold temperatures, dry air and prevent sicknesses with our best winter pregnancy survival tips!
+As your belly grows and needs change, find ways to adjust to the season with our best winter pregnancy survival tips!

 I remember hearing stories of summer pregnancies…how unbearably hot and uncomfortable it was for many expecting moms.
 I couldn’t fathom dealing with the summer heat with a growing belly and hormone fluctuations!
 How lucky I felt to not have to experience that.